Professional development

 Benefits of being CCSP-certified

-• Career advancement: The CCSP certification opens the floodgates on new job opportunities and demonstrates that the CCSP-certified employee has cloud knowledge and commitment to the cloud security profession.
+• Career advancement: The CCSP demonstrates that candidates have cloud knowledge and commitment to the cloud security profession.

-• Versatility: Like SSCP, the CCSP’s vendor-neutral capability allows a candidate to apply their skills across different cloud platforms.
+• Versatility: Like the SSCP, the CCSP’s vendor-neutral capability allows candidates to apply their skills across different cloud platforms.

 • Expand knowledge: The CCSP credential certifies that the certification holder attains the appropriate knowledge for applying the best practices to cloud security architecture, design, operations and service orchestration.

-• The community of professionals: Like the SSCP credential, CCSP also allows cloud security professionals to gain access to a global community of like-minded cybersecurity professionals.
+• The community of professionals: Like the SSCP credential, CCSP also allows cloud security professionals access to a global community of like-minded cybersecurity professionals.

 SSCP versus CCSP: Which certification is right for me?